glutanimate/anki-libaddon/README.md

 ## libaddon for Anki <!-- omit in toc -->

 Add-on development package for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
-Used in my more complex Anki add-ons. **N.B.: Not fit for general use, yet**.
+Used in my more complex Anki add-ons.
+**Warning: Not fit for general use, yet**.

 ### Table of Contents <!-- omit in toc -->